precice-forschungsprojekt/precice-generate/README.md

 precice-gen -f path/to/your/topology.yaml
 ```

-> [!NOTE]
-> You should validate your files by running them through precice-tools and the
-> preCICE [config-checker](https://github.com/precice-forschungsprojekt/config-checker) to avoid errors.

-### Command-line Arguments

-The `FileGenerator.py` script supports the following optional parameters:
+The `precice-gen` tool supports the following optional parameters:

 - `-f, --input-file`: Path to the input topology.yaml file.
   - **Default**: `examples/1/topology.yaml`